microchip-pic-avr-examples/avr64ea48-digital-filters-mplab-mcc/README.md

 <!-- Explain how to operate the example.
 Depending on complexity, step-by-step instructions and/or tables and/or images can be used -->

 ## Summary
 After going through these use cases, you should better understand how to use the mentioned filters in an AVR context.
-This includes how this can be used together with the MPLAB® Code Configurator called Melody.
+This includes how this can be used together with the MPLAB® Code Configurator called Melody and also measuring the speed of the filters.